|The OPERATE Procedure|

 |START LIBRARY libid-1 < . . . libid-n>;|

 |START LIBRARY _ALL_;|

 You may use the abbreviation ST in place of START.

-You immediately terminate a user's connection to a server by using the STOP USER command.
-The syntax for the STOP USER command is
+You stop a library by using the STOP LIBRARY command to immediately terminate access to a library.
+The syntax for the STOP LIBRARY command is

 Top of Page